dennisyakovlev/projects/failed_thread_pool/README.md

 # Thread-Pool
-Failed attempt at a user friednly, type safe thread pool.
+Failed attempt at a user friendly, type safe thread pool.

 ## High Level Goal
 Avoid using `void*` syntax in `thread_start` on start function as it forces a reinterpret cast to access function arguement.
 Attempt to do so using c++ utilities such as SFINAE, tuple, partial template specialization and a few more related.
 Would allow for type safe usage of threads.